-Kajaani Church was completed in 1896, designed by the architect Jacob Ahrenberg.
-The building represents the decorative neo-gothic and nickel-plated style of the late 19th century.
-The decoration of the roof chairs was inspired by similar parts of Westminster Hall in London.
-The positioning of the spire on the side of the central axis is of German origin.
-The slender tower with its open sections is a reference to the Italian Renaissance and Baroque styles.
+The Kajaani Church was completed in 1896 and designed by architect Jacob Ahrenberg.
+The building represents the ornate Neo-Gothic and National Romantic wooden style popular in the late 19th century Finland.
+The decorated roof trusses were inspired by similar features in Westminster Hall, London.
+The asymmetrical placement of the church tower reflects German influence, while the slender tower with its open sections points to Italian Renaissance and Baroque styles.

 Get the most out of your visit in the Reveel app!